vinczeim/aws-workshop/README.md

 * Features: clone URL, history, compare, branches, tags, pull requests

 ## CodeBuild
-* Open up, check build history
+* Open and check build history
 * Download/view the build artifact
 * Uses buildspec.yml

 ## CodeDeploy
-* Open up, check deployment history
+* Open and check deployment history
 * Check deployment groups and revisions (stored in S3 bucket)
 * Uses appspec.yml

 ## CodePipeline
-* Wiring the steps
+* It wires the previous steps together
 * Ability to release change or retry failed step (only if the pipeline itself didn't change)
 * Press Edit and then Edit for each stage and each action to review settings